 This lower gas prices meant we would be looking to stay in the U.S. longer.
 While initially we were travelling through the midwest USA and crossing into Canada as early as Winnipeg, by the time we left we had decided to hold off the crossing to between Montana and Alberta.
 We had both travelled across the Canadian Prairies before so wanted to see the U.S. path across the mid-west.

 As we travelled along we continued to re-assess our crossing point and before we hit the foothills on the way to the west coast we finally decided to wait until we hit the Pacific and head up from Seattle to Vancouver.
-We had done the trip from Calgary to Vancouver several times so decided we did not need to do that again.
+We had done the trip from Calgary to Vancouver several times so we decided we did not need to do that again.
 But if this is your first time across the country, don’t miss that drive from Calgary to Vancouver, especially if you can take a few extra days and go up the Icefields Parkway from Banff to Jasper.
 But watch out for wildlife along that route!

 What Places To Stop Along the Way?

 One of the key things to think about when doing the drive from Toronto to Vancouver will be where you will be stopping along the way.
 This can include both one night rest stops and any extended visits you may want to do.